 Lufthansa First Class Via Avianca LifeMiles

-While you can’t do anything about the availability, you can avoid the surcharges by booking your one-way flight to Europe with 87,000 Avianca LifeMiles.
-A great redemption rate plus no surcharges is just the ticket.
+While you can’t do anything about the availability, you can book your one-way flight to Europe with 87,000 Avianca LifeMiles, making it a great redemption rate with no added surcharges of note.
+Asiana offers another great route to booking Lufthansa First Class, and those points can be acquired by transferring Marriott Points.

-We’ll try to avoid turning this into a love letter but let’s just review what the experience includes.
+Not trying to turn this into a love letter, it’s hard not to get lost and excited reviewing what the experience includes.
 We’ll start with the lounge/on the ground:

 - First Class Terminal (FCT) access — when a lounge just isn’t enough